futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 I mentioned that inductive graphs and related algorithms are meant to be as efficient as the non-inductive counterparts.
-The implementations shown so far are not though and they were not meant to be in the first place; but hopefully they provided a good intuition about inductive graphs.
+The implementations shown so far are not - and they were not meant to be in the first place - but hopefully they provided a good intuition about inductive graphs.
-An efficient implementation would rely on more efficient data structures, and a key aspect to make the algorithms shown so far having asymptotically optimal running times is that active patterns must execute in linear times.
+An efficient implementation would rely internally on more efficient data structures, and a key aspect to achieve asymptotically optimal running times for the algorithms showm above is that active patterns must execute in constant time.
 A real-world implementation based on Martin Erwig's paper is actually available on [Stackage](https://www.stackage.org/lts-9.14/package/fgl-5.5.3.1), if you're curious to know how it is possible to implement inductive graphs efficiently